fzldn/ecommerce-parser/README.md

 ```
 MAIL_DRIVER=smtp
-MAIL_HOST=127.0.0.1
+MAIL_HOST=host.docker.internal
 MAIL_PORT=1025
 ```

-or you can to use your own smtp configuration
+or you can use your own smtp configuration

 ```
 MAIL_DRIVER=smtp